getkevin/kevin-android/README.md

 }
 ```

-## React native
+## React Native
-Our SDK can also be used in React native.
+Our SDK can also be used in React Native.
 Setup is very similar to regular android:

 1. Add dependencies as shown in ***Getting started*** section to your native Android module
 2. Initialize plugins you will use inside your Application class as shown in ***Getting started*** section